Understanding Pet Insurance: Pre-Existing Conditions

 The best thing to do to reduce conditions that are considered pre-existing is to enroll your dog or cat in a policy as soon as you bring them home.
 The younger a pet is, the less medical history they will have that might result in a condition being considered pre-existing.

 Every insurance provider has their own definition of pre-existing.
 Read the terms and conditions when you enroll in a pet insurance policy to ensure you avoid surprises.
 Insurers are also required to make their terms and conditions available on their websites, so you can review them prior to purchasing a policy.

 Every pet insurance provider has different waiting periods.
 Review the terms and conditions to ensure you know the waiting periods for the conditions you are concerned about before enrolling in a pet insurance policy.

 Don’t allow for gaps in your pet insurance coverage!
 Often, conditions covered under a previous policy will be considered pre-existing should you have a gap in coverage and start a new policy.

-Should you have any questions or uncertainties, contact your pet insurance provider’s customer care team!
+If you have any questions, contact your pet insurance provider’s customer care team!
 Customer care representatives are always happy to answer questions to avoid future confusion.
-Keep in mind, customer care representatives can provide you with helpful information; however, they cannot guarantee whether or not a claim will be paid.
+Keep in mind, customer care representatives can provide you with helpful information, but they cannot guarantee that a claim will be paid.